The best air purifiers for eliminating mold.

 If you want to learn more about HEPA filter air purifiers check out this article on what a HEPA filter is.
 It's fairly technical and explains why should should buy a true HEPA air purifier or better for airborne particles like mold.

 If you have a musty smell from the mildew or mold you may also want to remove this odor.
+We see this often when you need an air purifier for basement use.
 The best way to safely do this is with plenty of activated carbon.
 If you activate carbon it has an amazing ability to absorb a wide range of odors.
 In it's natural form, carbon doesn't do much.
 You may be wondering what is activated carbon and how to activate it.

 To activate carbon, it goes through a controlled baking process.
 Depending upon the size of the carbon and how it is cooked will determine the hardness and ability to absorb odors.
 If the carbon is very powdery and soft, we have seen great results.
 However the problem with this is that you do not want carbon dust in your home.
 So, the carbon needs to be harder while keeping much of it's odor removing ability.

 To go a little deeper, not all carbon is created equal.
 On the low end there is the carbon pre-filter.
 This is commonly a foam filter with a coating of activated carbon sprayed onto it.
 We use this in our Finn air purifier.
-It provides some odor removal ability but it mostly intended to protect the HEPA filter from the larger airborne particles.
-This includes things like dust, dust pollen, dust mites, pet hair, pet dander, really any large particle.
+It provides some odor removal ability but it is mostly intended to protect the HEPA filter from the larger airborne particles.
+This includes things like dust from a litter box, dust pollen, dust mites, pet hair, pet dander, really any large particle.

-To go one step up is the Max which is a separate filter with activated carbon.
-And at a higher level is our EJ and Erik650A air purifiers with specially treated granular activated carbon.
+To go one step up is our Max HEPA air cleaner which also has a separate filter with activated carbon.
+And at a higher level of performance is our EJ and Erik650A air purifiers with specially treated granular activated carbon.
 This is the highest quality of carbon and will produce the best results in the removal of odors whether from mold to things like tobacco smoke odors, formaldehyde and cooking odors.
 I don't typically toot our own horn, but the carbon in the EJ and ERIK650A is really special and the best air filters for home odor removal that we have seen especially for cigarette smoke and air pollution...but I digress.

 The third part to choosing the best air purifier for your situation is to ensure you have proper air flow.
 If you do not move enough air, it doesn't matter how good the filters are.
 You simply won't have the fresh, clean air you are looking for.